ipfs/ipfs-docs/docs/how-to/create-simple-chat-app.md

 Using `p2p-circuit` can be a bit tricky.
 Once we connect to the relay from a browser, we're not advertising that we're able to be reached through it!
 For this purpose, this how-to includes a Python script that runs alongside `go-ipfs` and advertises the browser `js-ipfs` peers it encounters over [PubSub](https://docs.libp2p.io/concepts/publish-subscribe/) with a `p2p-circuit` [multiaddress](https://docs.libp2p.io/concepts/addressing/).

 You can find the Python script [here](https://gist.github.com/TheDiscordian/51962fea72f8d5a5c3bba79dd7009e1c).
 It can be run with a simple `python ipfs_peeradvertiser.py`.
-However, ensure you first edit `CIRCUIT` with your own node's information, or you won't announce the peers correctly, and they won't know how to use your relay to connect to other peers.
+However, ensure you first edit `CIRCUIT` with your own node's information, or you won't announce peers correctly, and they won't know how to use your relay to connect to other peers.

 You can retrieve your own circuit info quite easily.
 Simply run `ipfs id` on your `go-ipfs` node to get your PeerID, then form the circuit URL like so: